alisio/textfile_translate/README.md

 Options:

     -l    Optional. iso639-1 destination language code.
+Default: pt -s    Optional.
+Text block size in characters to be translated.
+This option is due to google api limitations.
+Default: 5000
-Default: pt -i    Mandatory.
+    -i    Mandatory.
 Path to source file, aka, the file to be translated.